Jaylen Hoard

-Jaylen Hoard (born March 30, 1999) is a French-American professional basketball player for Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.
+Jaylen Hoard (born March 30, 1999) is a French-American professional basketball player for Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.
 He played college basketball for the Wake Forest Demon Deacons.
 Born in Le Havre, France, he began his career at INSEP in Paris, competing with the amateur club Centre Fédéral de Basket-ball of the Nationale Masculine 1 (NM1).
 He became among of the most sought-after prospects of the class of 2018, and a consensus five-star recruit, after moving to Wesleyan Christian Academy in High Point, North Carolina.

 Early life

 Hoard was born in Le Havre, France to an American father and French mother, both with basketball experience.
 His father Antwon Hoard played for Murray State in college and spent multiple seasons in France in the LNB Pro A. His mother Katia Foucade played for the University of Washington and was a member of the French national team.
 Hoard's younger sister Anaia, one of four siblings, has played with the French national under-17 team.